 For all our portfolios, except CIB, we use five forward-looking economic scenarios.
 They consist of a central base case, two upside scenarios and two downside scenarios.
 We use five scenarios to reflect a wide range of possible outcomes in the performance of the UK economy.
 For example, the Downside 2 scenario reflects the possibility of a recession occurring.
-We believe that our five scenarios, in particular Downside 1 and Downside 2, reflect the range of outcomes that Brexit may take, including a deal with a transition period or a no-deal Brexit.
-Our scenarios are also in line with a number of scenarios that have been produced by, for example, the Bank of England and its disruptive scenario, and other economic forecasters' no deal scenarios.
+We believe that our five scenarios are also in line with a number of scenarios that have been produced by, for example, the Bank of England and its disruptive scenario, and other economic forecasters' no deal scenarios.
 As such our scenarios and weights reflect the range of possible outcomes that the UK may face in H219 and beyond.